toltec-astro/tolteca/README.rst

     $ cd ../tolteca
     $ pip install -e .

+Note that :code:`pip install` by default will install the packages to `/usr/local` which may not be writable for users without using `sudo` (which is not recommended).
+In this case, use :code:`pip install --user -e .` instead to install the packages.

 The packages `tollan`, `kidsproc`, and `tolteca` are under active development.
 It is recommended that you frequently do `git pull` in the repositories to update all of them.